KTibow/lovelace-light-soft-ui-theme/info.md

 - Works with badges
 - Gives cards in dashboards and cards everywhere soft UI
 ## More details
+This will clamp your columns to 1 column wide.
+[More info.](https://github.com/KTibow/lovelace-light-soft-ui-theme/issues/6#issuecomment-669204209)
 Go see more [over on GitHub](https://github.com/KTibow/lovelace-light-soft-ui-theme/).